BlueByteSystemsInc/PDMShell/src/visual-code-editor-4.md

 # PDMShell 4.0.0 Visual Code Editor

-PDMShell 4.0.0 introduces the **Visual Code Editor**, a workflow-style editor for building PDMShell scripts on a canvas.
+PDMShell 4.0.0 introduces the Visual Code Editor, a workflow-style editor for building PDMShell scripts on a canvas.

 Instead of writing every command by hand, you can add command nodes, connect them in order, edit parameters from a side panel, and run the resulting script directly from PDMShell.
 The command line is still available below the canvas, so advanced users can keep working with text while using the visual editor to organize and validate the workflow.